-The programming return terminals (12, 22 and 23) are referenced internally to the -V potential of the power supply.
-Do not attempt to bias any of these terminals relative to the -V or any other potential.
-Use the Isolated Programming interface option to allow control from a programming source at a different potential relative to the power supply negative output.
+Terminals 12, 22 and 23 of J1 are connected internally to the negative sense(-S) potential of the power supply.
+Do not attempt to bias any of these terminals relative to the negative sense.
+Use the Isolated Programming interface option to allow control from a programming source at a different potential relative to the power supply negative